ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 ## Download

-A pre-built images of Ubuntu MATE 15.10.3 and 16.04 Beta 2 for the Raspberry Pi 2 and Raspberry Pi 3 are available via BitTorrent and direct download.
+Pre-built images of Ubuntu MATE 15.10.3 and 16.04 Beta 2 for the Raspberry Pi 2 and Raspberry Pi 3 are available via BitTorrent and direct download.
 If you can spare the bytes, please download via BitTorrent and leave the client open after your download is finished,